 I felt the information on actual software to be too detailed and only took unneeded space.
 The specifics of programs and software will get old in a few years and can be easily retrieved with a Google search.

-If you want Social Engineering because you’re into social arts, psychology and human relationships the book has some good examples but you can get better (check my book summaries and my social skills guide).
+If you want Social Engineering because you’re into social arts, psychology and human relationships, the book has some good examples.

 - Hackers with little people’s skills